Virtual Desktop Infrastructure

 By tying desktop environments to users and not devices, end users are free to access their data and applications from any qualified device whether in the office or halfway around the world.

-Virtual desktop infrastructure (VDI) allows a consistent and scalable desktop service to be delivered to remote and branch office workers.
+Virtual desktop infrastructure (VDI) allows for a consistent and scalable desktop service to be delivered to remote and branch office workers.

 Using a wide area network, branch office desktops maximise uptimes, simplifies remote desktop management and reduces the costs as a result.